zenml-io/zenml/docs/book/stack_components/orchestrator.md

 zenml orchestrator flavor register <THE-SOURCE-PATH-OF-YOUR-ORCHESTRATOR>
 ```

-## Some additional details
+# Some additional implementation details

 Not all orchestrators are created equal.
+Here is a few basic categories that
+differentiate them.

-### Direct Orchestration
+## Direct Orchestration
-The implementation of the `local` orchestrator can be summarized in two lines of
+The implementation of a `local` orchestrator can be summarized in two lines of
 code:

 ```python